Adibkhf/Data-Analytics/IOWA liquor sale Analysis/Readme.md

 ## Overview

-In this project, we undertake a comprehensive analysis of the Iowa Alcohol Sales dataset, provided by the State of Iowa.
-The dataset is a valuable resource that records detailed alcohol sales across various retail outlets in Iowa, offering insights into consumer behavior, sales trends, and market dynamics in the alcohol industry.
-Our analysis aims to uncover patterns in alcohol consumption, identify popular products, and understand pricing strategies across different regions.
-By leveraging data cleaning, transformation, and advanced analytics, we aim to provide a detailed overview of the alcohol sales landscape in Iowa, which could serve as a representative sample for broader sales trends in the United States.
+This project delves into the Iowa Alcohol Sales dataset, encompassing detailed transaction records from Iowan liquor stores.
+The dataset offers a rich array of data fields including transaction identifiers, dates, store details (number, name, address, location), category information, vendor details, and specifics of the liquor sold (type, volume, cost, sales figures).
+Our analysis aims to unearth key insights into consumer purchasing patterns, popular liquor categories, sales trends, and geographical distribution of alcohol sales in Iowa.

+## Dataset Source

+The dataset for this analysis has been sourced from Kaggle.
+It can be accessed and downloaded from the following link: [Iowa Liquor Sales Dataset on Kaggle](https://www.kaggle.com/datasets/residentmario/iowa-liquor-sales?resource=download).

 ## Objectives

-The primary objectives of this project are:
+Our primary objectives are to:

-1. To clean and preprocess the dataset for accurate analysis.
+- Clean and preprocess the dataset for robust analysis.
-2. To perform exploratory data analysis to understand the dataset's characteristics.
+- Perform exploratory data analysis to uncover underlying patterns.
-3. To visualize key trends and patterns in alcohol sales data.
-4. To compare and contrast findings using both SQL and Python (Pandas) for data querying.
-5. To derive actionable insights that can inform stakeholders in the alcohol sales industry.
+- Visualize the data to reveal trends and insights.
+- Provide answers to critical questions relating to alcohol sales.

+## Potential Analysis Questions

+1. What are the top-selling liquor categories in Iowa?
+2. How do liquor sales vary by region and store location?
+3. What are the peak sales periods for liquor in Iowa?
+4. Is there a correlation between the type of liquor sold and the location of the store?
+5. How do bottle volume and pack size impact sales?
+6. What are the pricing trends for different types of liquor?
+7. Are there any notable differences in sales patterns between counties?
+8. What is the distribution of alcohol sales across different store sizes?
+9. How has the volume of alcohol sold in gallons changed over the years?
+10. Which vendors contribute most to the sales in Iowa?

 ## Project Steps

-The project is structured into five key steps:
+1. **Data Discovery:** Explore the raw dataset to understand its structure, identify missing values, and ascertain the data types.

-1. **Data Cleaning:** This involves handling missing values, correcting inconsistencies in data types, and removing duplicate entries to ensure data quality.
+2. **Data Cleaning:** Address missing values, correct inconsistencies in data types, and remove duplicate entries to ensure data quality.
-2. **Data Transformation and Manipulation:** In this step, we perform operations such as aggregating data, sorting, and restructuring to prepare the dataset for in-depth analysis.
+3. **Data Transformation and Manipulation:** Perform operations such as aggregating data, sorting, and restructuring to prepare the dataset for in-depth analysis.
-3. **Exploratory Data Analysis (EDA):** Here, we explore the dataset to find patterns, relationships, and anomalies to inform our subsequent analysis.
+4. **Exploratory Data Analysis (EDA):** Investigate the dataset to find patterns, relationships, and anomalies to inform subsequent analysis.
-4. **Data Visualization:** Utilizing various visualization tools, we create graphs and charts that clearly communicate the findings from our analysis.
+5. **Data Visualization:** Employ various visualization tools to create graphs and charts, providing clear communication of the findings from our analysis.
-5. **Comparative Analysis with SQL and Pandas:** We employ both SQL queries and Pandas DataFrame operations to analyze the dataset, comparing the methodologies and results obtained from each approach.

 ## Dataset Description

-The dataset comprises several columns, each providing valuable information:

-- **Invoice/Item Number:** A unique identifier for each transaction.
-- **Date:** The date of the transaction.
+The dataset includes the following columns:

-- **Store Number:** An identifier for the store where the transaction occurred.
+- Invoice/Item Number
+- Date
+- Store Number
-- **Store Name:** Name of the store.
+- Store Name
+- Address
+- City
+- Zip Code
-- **Address, City, Zip Code:** Location details of the store.
+- Store Location
-- **Store Location:** Geographical coordinates of the store.
+- County Number
-- **County Number, County:** County details where the store is located.
+- County
+- Category
+- Category Name
+- Vendor Number
+- Vendor Name
+- Item Number
+- Item Description
+- Pack
+- Bottle Volume (ml)
+- State Bottle Cost
+- State Bottle Retail
+- Bottles Sold
+- Sale (Dollars)
+- Volume Sold (Liters)
+- Volume Sold (Gallons)

+[Further details and summary statistics of the data]

 ## Methodology

-- **Python Libraries:** Use of libraries like Pandas, NumPy, and Matplotlib for data manipulation and visualization.
+- **Python Libraries:** Utilization of Pandas, NumPy, and Matplotlib for data manipulation and visualization.
-- **SQL:** Application of SQL queries for data extraction and analysis.
-- **Data Cleaning:** Techniques like imputation and filtering applied to refine the dataset.
-- **Data Visualization:** Developing charts and graphs to represent sales data effectively.
+- **Data Cleaning and Transformation:** Ensuring data quality and appropriateness for analysis.
+- **EDA and Visualization:** Employing statistical techniques and visualization tools to extract and present insights.

-## Results and Conclusion
+## Summary